monbyte/bilal-malik-git-testrepo/documentation.md

-#bilal-malik-git-testrepo
+# bilal-malik-git-testrepo

+## rearrange
-The rearrange script is used to rearrange names.
+The rearrange script is used to rearrange names that are passed in.
+This method expects input string in (lastname, firstname) format and returns the string in (firstname last name) format.

-The method rearrange expects last name, first name format and it will rearrange it to first name last name.
+Examples:
+print (rearrange("Malik, Bilal")) --> Bilal Malik
+print (rearrange("Blige, Marry M.") --> Marry M. Blige